How to choose a doctor?

-- If you have a health-related problem, you should visit a general practitioner or huisarts (GP).
+- If you have a health-related problem, you should first visit a general practitioner or huisarts (GP).
 In Belgium you are completely free to choose your own GP

-- To find a list of all GPs in your neighborhood, go to www.mediwacht.be or W8post.be.
-You can go to the GP of your choice
+- To find a list of all GPs in your neighborhood:

-- If you need a GP who speaks a certain language, search for one on en.doctena.be (not all doctors are registered on Doctena!).
+- If you need a GP, dentist or specialist who speaks a certain language, search for one on en.doctena.be (not all doctors are registered on Doctena!).
 This platform also allows online appointments

-- If needed, your GP will refer you to a specialist best qualified to deal with your problem or to the emergency service if needed
+- If needed, your GP will refer you to a specialist or to the emergency service if needed

-- Before you go and see a specialist, make sure you know about the statute of the doctor (see attention points)
+- Before you go to a specialist, check if the specialist is geconventioneerd or not (see attention points)

-- In case of life-threatening situations, call 112 or go to the emergency service of a nearby hospital (Heilig Hart Ziekenhuis Leuven or the University Hospital Gasthuisberg Leuven)
+- In case of life-threatening situations, call 112 or go to the nearest emergency service (spoeddienst).
+Leuven has two ERs, namely at Heilig Hart Ziekenhuis or in the University Hospital Gasthuisberg

 - Many GPs in Belgium work with appointment systems, some (also) with time slots in which you can consult the GP without an appointment.
 Doctors also make house calls if you are too ill to come to the practice.

 - Most Belgians have one fixed GP.
 Once you have found a GP you feel comfortable with, ask him/her to create a ‘Global Medical File’ (‘Globaal Medisch Dossier’ or GMD).
-This has some advantages: the GP can follow up on your health, and with this Global Medical File you will have to pay less to the GP.
+This has some advantages: the GP can follow up on your health, and with this Global Medical File you will have to pay less.

-- You do not specifically need a referral from a GP to see a specialist, but without referral, your costs may not be reimbursed, or less reimbursed than if you have a referral.
+- You do not necessarily need a referral from a GP to see a specialist, but without referral, your costs may not be reimbursed, or less reimbursed.

 - In the Belgian health care system there are agreements about the cost for health care.
 These agreements are made between health insurance funds and health care providers.